500-476-Great Vocals

 Writer/Composer: Stephen Sondheim / Leonard Berstein (1957)

-As Tony and Maria pledge their undying love for each other, performed by the voices of Jim Bryant and Marni Nixon (her 5th selection on our list), we experience from the Sondheim / Bernstein writing team, one of the most moving, beautiful, romantic moments in Broadway / Movie history, and this selection is from the Movie.
+As Tony and Maria pledge their undying love for each other, performed by the voices of Jim Bryant (his 2nd listed entry) and Marni Nixon (her 5th selection on our list), we experience from the Sondheim / Bernstein writing team, one of the most moving, beautiful, romantic moments in Broadway / Movie history, and this selection is from the Movie.
 The singers perform the number in the church scene, knowing that their pledge to each other may not be accepted socially, so they solidify their devotion to each other.
 Take special note in the last verse as the couple joins together in perfect harmony, delivering the song as if it were a prayer—it’s the stuff that dreams are made of…Inspirational and Exquisite!

 477. IT WAS ALMOST LIKE A SONG (1980)